 top of page

-We are a team of researchers based in the Veterinary Faculty of the Universitat Autònoma de Barcelona (Barcelona, Spain).
-Our interdisciplinary group is mainly composed by veterinary professionals with national and international collaborators.
-We cover a broad range of expertise including wildlife health, veterinary pathology, conservation biology, disease ecology and epidemiology.
-Overall, WildCoM aims to promote original scientific research and graduate education on the health of wildlife populations.
+We are a group of researchers based at the Veterinary Faculty of the Universitat Autònoma de Barcelona (Barcelona, Spain).
+Our interdisciplinary team is mainly composed by veterinary professionals, with national and international collaborators.
+We cover a broad range of expertise including wildlife health, veterinary pathology, conservation biology, disease ecology, and epidemiology.
+Overall, WildCoM aims to promote original scientific research and graduate education on wildlife population health.

 Capture chamois tagging